ptr727/PlexCleaner/README.md

 - Version 3.0:
   - Switched docker base image from `ubuntu:latest` to `archlinux:latest`.
-    - The FFmpeg and HandBrake PPA installations provided by Rob Savoury are [no longer freely available](https://launchpad.net/~savoury1), a big historic thank you to Rob.
+    - The up to date FFmpeg and HandBrake PPA installations provided by Rob Savoury are [no longer freely available](https://launchpad.net/~savoury1), a big historic thank you to Rob.
     - Switched to [Arch Linux](https://archlinux.org/) with up to date media tools found in the [Arch Linux Package Repository](https://archlinux.org/packages/).
   - Switched from .NET 6 to .NET 7.
     - Utilizing some new capabilities, e.g. `GeneratedRegex` and `LibraryImport`.